Daffodils, also known as narcissus, are a really eye-catching option to brighten up a spring garden.

 How to get the best from your daffodils

-They are easy to grow and will last for generations as long as you respect a few rules.
+They are easy to grow and will last for generations as long as you follow a few rules.

-- They need to be planted deep as this supports the flower stems and makes them less prone to blowing over in windy weather.
+- They need to be planted deep in the soil – this supports the flower stems and makes them less prone to blowing over in windy weather.

 - Allow foliage to turn yellow after flowering as many gardeners are prone to losing patience with the leaves and either chop them off or tie them up into a bunch with string.
 This prevents them from making enough energy to flower again next year.

-- A little feed and water in March will give them the resources they need to fatten up before they go dormant and die down.
+- A little feed and water in March will give them the resources they need to thrive and give the most colour.

 Support Irish Daffodil Growers

-Most of our Daffodils are grown and sourced in Ireland from “West Cork Daffodils” based in Bandon.
-They grow 40 varieties in 68 acres producing 25 tons of bulbs every year.
+Most of our Daffodils are grown and sourced in Ireland.
 These are lifted, dried and packed into net bags of various sizes.
-I expect that the freshness of these bulbs and the fact that they are grown in Ireland means that they will settle into your garden much better.
+The freshness of these bulbs and the fact that they are grown in Ireland means that they will settle into your garden much better.